1jour1vin

 Robert Parker

-"With Mourvèdre as the dominant variety, the 2012 Bandol displays the broad, rich, and full-bodied style of this cuvée, offering intense notes of wood, tar, and chocolate, a full-bodied richness, fine tannins, and a solid length.
-There is a lot of wood here, but also a lot of fruit."
-(Wine Advocate 2016 - Robert Parker)
+“With Mourvèdre as the dominant variety, the 2012 Bandol showcases the full-bodied, rich, and robust style of this cuvée, featuring intense notes of oak, tar, and chocolate, full-bodied richness, fine tannins, and a solid finish.
+There is a lot of oak here, but also plenty of fruit.”
+(Wine Advocate 2016 – Robert Parker)

-Buy your Vannières wines at the best price in a private sale!
+Buy Vannières wines at the best prices in a private sale!

 Rated site